mr-rithish/DDS-NET/README.md

 ## **📕Introduction**

 DDS-NET is a party management and dice roller system for the Shin Megami Tensei Tabletop Roleplaying Game, though in the future will feature other TTRPGs such as Cyberpunk Red.
 The design is inspired by the classic SNES games and made to simulate a terminal display.
 Designed to run on any screen and system, even a Raspberry Pi 5.
 Running locally, you can even use API to interact with a connected Arduino, [creating a cyberdeck like my own](https://www.reddit.com/r/Megaten/comments/1hr6dyp/smt_ttrpg_arm_comp_making_your_own/).
-DDS-NET is a webapp made with Node.JS using Tailwind for CSS.
+DDS-NET is a webapp made with Node.JS using Tailwindcss with DaisyUI for CSS.
 You can try out DDS-NET online at [digitaldicesystem.net](https://digitaldicesystem.net).
 If you want to support the project, you can help with my hosting costs below!

 <a href='https://ko-fi.com/K3K319F19W' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi6.png?v=6' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>